C-Sto/encembed/Readme.md

 # encembed

-Encrypt embedded resource in compiled binary using `age`.
-Suitible for `go generate`.
+Encrypt embedded resource in compiled binary using [age](https://github.com/FiloSottile/age).
+Meant for usage with `go generate`.

 This tool will generate a go source file that embeds an encrypted version of the file that is specified, and provides a function to access the plaintext content of that file.
 Options allow for arbitrary naming of the function, encrypted file, and optionally the ability to not include the password in the file.